 So we’ve already gone through the podcast plan, audio planning, creating the show on the podcast host, and submitting to podcast channels.
-Now what we need to do is create a podcast trailer.
+Now what we need to do in our podcast workflow is create a podcast trailer.

-A good podcast trailer should be between two and five minutes long (at the very most) and will allow your potential listeners to get an idea of what your podcast is going to be about.
+A good podcast trailer should be between two and five minutes long.
+It will allow your potential listeners to get an idea of what your podcast is going to be about.
 Again, you may want to have a video format of this as well to use in promotional content.

 Next it’ll be time to book a guest (unless it’s a solo show).
 For guests, I always recommend a tool called Calendly.
-Calendly makes it really easy for you to book guests right into your calendar automatically and give them all of the information they need to know (things like when, where, what to expect, computer or internet specifications, and more).
+Calendly makes it really easy for you to book guests right into your calendar automatically.
+It gives guests all of the information they need to know.
+This includes things like when, where, what to expect, computer or internet specifications, and more.

 Enable Audio ISO

 As I’ve said previously, enabling Audio ISO is really quite easy in Ecamm Live.
-You just need to go into the Ecamm Live Preferences and then select Audio and check “Record Isolated Audio Tracks.”
+You just need to go into the Ecamm Live Preferences, select Audio, and check “Record Isolated Audio Tracks.”
 Here’s what that menu looks like.

 From there, you’ll produce your show.
-In my case, I go live to multiple channels (Facebook, YouTube, LinkedIn, etc) using Ecamm Live and I run my show.
+In my case, I go live to multiple channels using Ecamm Live and I run my show.
 Then I edit the audio tracks after the fact and upload the audio into Captivate to release as a podcast.